Batcave: Lego Batman

-The Batcave is also featured in the 2012 video game Lego Batman 2: DC Superheroes which features three parking 'areas' for land, sea and air based vehicles and their appropriate exits from the cave, the Batcomputer, used to replay past levels and 'warp' to various landmarks in Gotham and other elements shown in Batman media such as a waterfall, a Lincoln Penny and an animatronic T-Rex.
+The Batcave appears in Lego Batman 2: DC Super Heroes.
+It features three parking 'areas' for land, sea and air based vehicles and their appropriate exits from the cave, the Batcomputer, used to replay past levels and 'warp' to various landmarks in Gotham and other elements shown in Batman media such as a waterfall, a Lincoln Penny and an animatronic T-Rex.

 Batman: Arkham

 In the 2009 video game Batman: Arkham Asylum, Batman can access a secret auxiliary Batcave hidden within the cave system beneath Arkham Island after the Joker takes control of the asylum.
 This Batcave is small and fairly spartan compared to its comic counterpart, containing only two small platforms, a Batcomputer, and one of Batman's Batwing planes.
 Near the end of the game this cave was partially destroyed by Poison Ivy.

 Although not featured in the main story, the Batcave does appear as a downloadable challenge map in Batman: Arkham City.
 During the main story, Batman is able to access the Batcomputer's database via his batsuit and can upload data to Alfred who can analyze it using the Batcomputer back at the Batcave.

 The Batcave is accessible in the main campaign of Batman: Arkham Origins.
 From the cave the player can use the Batwing fast travel system, switch to alternate skins and enter the challenge map rooms as opposed to selecting from the main menu as in previous Arkham games.
 Alfred is also present in the cave, supplying Batman with gadget upgrades.
 The Batcave is heavily damaged by Bane during the game's climax.
 It is still damaged during the DLC Cold, Cold Heart, set on New Year's Eve, just after the events of the main game.

 Although the Batcave is not accessible in Batman: Arkham Knight, Alfred coordinates all activity from it.
 He also activates the Knightfall Protocol from within the cave using Bruce's voice authorization password "Martha".
 When Wayne Manor was destroyed after Bruce activates the protocol, it is unknown if the Batcave survived.
 Throughout the game, both Batman and Robin utilize a Bat-Bunker of sorts underneath Panessa Studios, where Robin works to cure those infected by Joker's blood.
 The bunker contains holding cells for each infected patient, as well as medical equipment and a Bat-computer.